-1. In the Management Console, click Tree > Add Database.
+- In the Management Console, click Tree > Add Database.

 The Add Database window appears.

-2. Select the type of database to use.
+- 2. Select the type of database to use.

-- 3. In the DDM Database Name field, enter a name for the database connection you are creating. - Enter the database connection parameters and user credentials.
-The settings differ based on the type of database you connect to. - 5.
+- 3. In the DDM Database Name field, enter a name for the database connection you are creating. - 4.
+From the Key Store drop-down menu, select either the Default or Custom key store option and enter the database credentials or key store name and alias. - The settings differ based on the type of key store that you select. - 5.
 Click Test Connection to validate the connection to the database. - 6.
 Click OK.